nyx-6/Type10/README.md

 Type10 is a typing web app that will help you to improve your typing speed and precision, using all your fingers.<br/>

-Type10 is perfect for everyone who wants to get a job that requires good typing skills or just for personal growth.
+This project is perfect for everyone who wants to get a job that requires good typing skills or just for personal growth.

 ### `Type10 will be constantly improved`